Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/preface/java_preparation.rst

 The Pi4J project aims to provide Java programs with access, control and communication to the core I/O functions of the Raspberry Pi, enabling Java programmers to easily access and control the full I/O capabilities of the Raspberry Pi platform.
 It abstracts the low-level native integration and interrupt monitoring to enable Java programmers to focus on implementing their application business logic.

 It is recommended to use JBang to run pi4j code.
 JBang allows you to execute Java code with dependencies as a single file without the need for a full Maven or Gradle project.
-You also don’t need to compile your code.
-So it’s a very easy way to get started with Java and Pi4J.
+You also don't need to compile your code.
+So it's a very easy way to get started with Java and Pi4J.

 https://www.pi4j.com/examples/jbang/